nixcloud/logone/README.md

     `nix build --log-format internal-json`

-it is also an attempt to make nix logging less verbose / nosiy
+and attempts to make nix logging less verbose / nosiy to be used in the nix backend of cargo.

+# level

+how it works, depends on the selected log level using `--level`.

+## verbose

-* when building several drv(s) in parallel, it accumulate the individual logs and only outputs them when there is an error
+* when building several drv(s) in parallel, it accumulate the individual logs and outputs them in complete sequences

+## errors

+* it only prints the outputs of builds which have failed
-* it prevents the print of the nix error summary where you have the error twice in the output but with the hideous indentation
+* it prevents the print of the nix error summary (DRY)

+## cargo

+this mode imitates the `cargo build` style of logging i.e.:

+* only log start of crate builds
+* only log warnings / errors
+* be very concise / precise, don't add the compiler call

-# status
+# project status

 * [x] prototype as standalone binary works
   * [x] support for @nix